 Schema Markup is expected to impact the future of SEO as they keep evolving with more data types.
-Certainly, it does, as it helps search engines to understand the relation between entities and offer a more realistic understanding than just matching search queries with plain text.
+Certainly, it does, as it helps search engines to understand the relationship between entities and, in fact, offers a more realistic understanding.

-In this knowledgebase article, we’ll show how to use Schema Templates with some popular use-case scenarios, import Custom Schema from your competitors, and include them in your pages to keep up with the competition.
+In this knowledgebase article, we’ll show you how you can use Schema Templates with some popular use-case scenarios and how you can import Custom Schema from your competitors for adding them to your pages.

 Table of Contents